Tigerryttaren/M7011E_Dynamic_web_system/README.md

 ```json
 { "secret" : "supersecretsalt"}
 ```
-Where supersecretsalt can be a string of your choice
+Where "supersecretsalt" can be a string of your choice